 Verify you have the credentials (user name and password) for the local administrator account that was specified in the Import Image wizard when this master image VM was created.
 You need those credentials to log in to the VM's guest Windows Server operating system.
-See Create a Master Virtual Machine from the Microsoft Azure Marketplace.
+See Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace.

 - Use the VM's IP address in your RDP software to connect to the RDS-enabled Windows server operating system.